Kene33/PassGeneration/README.md

 2) pip install sys

-3) cd the path to the folder with the file
+3) cd /the path to the folder with the file

 4) python passgen.by